Here’s How to Save for a House Down Payment in Canada in 2023

-In 2021, due to the COVID-19 lockdown, saving money for a house down payment has become even more difficult than before.
+In 2023, saving money for a house down payment has become even more difficult than before.
 If people needed to cut costs before the crisis, now they need to be even more stringent with their spending, plus they need a whole new level of financial education.

 Many people who have used these money-saving tips before found out that, when they managed to achieve their first goal, they’ve also managed to achieve other goals as well.
 It all depends on how motivated a person is to achieve his or her financial goals.